Iron Canyon Fish Passage Project FAQ

 Frequently Asked Questions

-These FAQs were updated in December 2023.
-We are currently in the design phase of this project.
-This webpage will be updated as the project progresses to provide the most up to date and accurate information.
+These FAQs were updated in July 2024.
+We are currently in the design and permitting phase of this project.
+This webpage will be updated as this project moves along to provide the most up to date and accurate information.
+We plan on holding a community meeting in October2024.
+Stay tuned for more information.

 Why is the Iron Canyon fish passage improvement project important?